StratsData/RatMod/README.md

 This is for educational purposes.
 Use it to understand, not to do malicious things.

+AND THE V1 SUCK YOU NEED TO WAIT V2 IT WILL BE MORE ADVANCE TRUST ME

 # Setup

 You Need to have JDK 17 👋